jpush/aurora-imui/README.md

 # Aurora IMUI
 [中文文档](./README_CH.md)

-Aurora IMUI is a easy use UI library for instant messaging, without any specific IM SDK limits.
-Provide message list, chat input view components currently.
-Supporting message types include: text, image, voice and video.
-We provide default interface styles, and also support for customization.

-Now is supports Android and iOS, we will going to support React Native either.
+Aurora IMUI is a general IM UI components, which not depending on any specific IM SDK.

+This library provides common UI components such as MessageList, InputView.
+It supports common message type, such as text, image, audio, video, etc. By default it has several UI style for selection, it also support style customization.

+We alreasy have Android/iOS platforms support.
+We also plan to support React Native.

 <p align="center">
     <a target="_blank">